cbeck88/spirit-po/README.md

-  To implement functions like `ngettext`, `spirit_po` needs to be able to read these pseudo-C expressions and evaluate them for different values of `n`. `spirit_po` contains a built-in facility to do this efficiently -- It converts such expressions to a sequence of op-codes that run on a simple stack machine.
+  To implement functions like `ngettext`, `spirit_po` needs to be able to read these pseudo-C expressions and evaluate them for different values of `n`. `spirit_po` contains a built-in facility to do this efficiently -- it converts such expressions to a sequence of op-codes that run on a simple stack machine.

   If for some reason you want to use a different format for this, or a different C++ implementation of the standard format, you can pass a custom plural forms "compiler" type as the second template parameter to `spirit_po::catalog`.